arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 From here you can select all the variables you want to download by checking the boxes as well as the time frame you are interested in.

-When you have selected the data, click on **Select Data Source** button.
+When you have selected the data, click on the **Select Data Source** button.

 ![Export your data](assets/download-data.png "Exporte your data")